jakegut/SimplePaintball/README.md

 ## The Game
 When a player joins a game, they are teleported to the lobby and placed in adventure mode with a few objects in their hot bar: a leave bed and wool blocks.
-Players can right click on those blocks in order to either leave the game or to choose a weapon when the game starts.
+Players can right click on those blocks in order to either leave the game or to choose a weapon to use when the game starts.
 When the game is about to start, players are randomly placed on to different teams (red or blue).
-The players play the game for the most kills, the team with the most kills is announced after the game is over
+The players play the game for the most kills, the team with the most kills is announced after the game is over.

 ## The Weapons
 * Sniper : Shoots straight, no drop